MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:circ (v)

-   Return the real or complex matrix :var:`mat` filled as a `Circulant matrix <https://en.wikipedia.org/wiki/Circulant_matrix>`_ using the values from the :type:`iterable` :var:`v`, and rotating elements after each row or column depending on the shape of :var:`v`.
+   Return the real or complex matrix :var:`mat` filled as a `Circulant matrix <https://en.wikipedia.org/wiki/Circulant_matrix>`_ using the values from the :type:`iterable` :var:`v`, and rotating elements for each row or column depending on the shape of :var:`v`.

 .. function:: mat:fill (a, p_, s_)